MapColonies/telemetry/src/semanticConventions/README.md

 ## Semantic Conventions
 * This package goal is to provide flexible and easy to provide semantic conventions to be used for telemetry purposes across all of MapColonies services.
 * Its based on OpenTelemetry [semantic-conventions](https://opentelemetry.io/docs/specs/semconv/).
-* Each Domain define its own domain.json and pass it to validation & auto-generate Typescripts types and code.
+* Each Domain define its own json file that describes the semantic conventions of the domain.
+The package handles the validation of the file and the generation of files for use in code.
 * Support Javascript & Typescript compatibility

 ## example